Skip to main content

 session_reset = "30m"

-Combined Daily and Session
+Combined daily and session

 2 hours per day, 1 hour max per session, with custom warnings: